 Where the Hearing Should be Set.

-When setting a hearing, the movant must select the location where the meeting of creditors is scheduled (Rutland or Burlington), unless the interested parties agree otherwise or the Court determines exigent circumstances warrant a different location.
+When setting a hearing, the movant must select the location where the meeting of creditors is scheduled (Rutland or Burlington), unless the interested parties agree otherwise, or the Court determines exigent circumstances warrant a different location.

 Use of Technology at a Hearing.